 “When your business relies on a single point of failure, a single bookkeeper, you open the door to a host of problems, from human error to human deceit,” says Stephen King, president of GrowthForce, a provider of outsourced bookkeeping and controller services.

 Instituting disciplined bookkeeping procedures can greatly reduce your company’s risk for occupational fraud.
-Here are just some of the internal controls King recommends business owners adopt to protect against theft.
+Here are just some of the internal controls King recommends business owners adopt to protect against embezzlement.